sigasi/sigasi_insights/content/tech/importing-xilinx-ise-project-sigasi.md

 bannerad: true
 ---

 Although project setup in Sigasi is in most cases straight forward, it remains a hurdle, certainly if you already have a *'project definition'* in another tool.
-I have blogged about [/tech/scripting-sigasi-project-creation] for importing custom project descriptions before.
+I have blogged about [Scripting Sigasi project creation](/tech/scripting-sigasi-project-creation) for importing custom project descriptions before.
 But now we extended the Python scripts to make even easier to import *Xilinx ISE* and *Mentor Graphics HDL Designer* projects.
 In this post I show how easy this has become.

 ## Download scripts